-The use, possession, or distribution of narcotics or illegal non-prescribed drugs such as marijuana, LSD, cocaine, etc., and related drug paraphernalia is strictly prohibited on the campus and in College residences.
+The use, possession, or distribution of narcotics or illegal non-prescribed drugs such as marijuana, LSD, cocaine, etc., and related drug paraphernalia is strictly prohibited on the campus and in college residences.
 The unauthorized use, possession, or sale of drugs sometimes prescribed for medicinal purposes (i.e., amphetamines, barbiturates, and tranquilizers) will not be tolerated at any time.
-In matters relating to the Controlled Substances Policy, students of Hendrix College will be responsible for their own actions and the actions of their on-campus and off-campus guests.
+In matters relating to the Controlled Substances Policy, students at Hendrix College will be responsible for their own actions and the actions of their on-campus and off-campus guests.

-Sanctions for Alcohol and Controlled Substance Policy Violations

-It is the intention of the College to create a policy that is effective in addressing drug and alcohol violations.
-The policy also should be consistent and clear to students.
-For the policy to be most effective, it should include elements that help to deter future violations but also support the educational goals of our institution.
+Sanctions for Alcohol and Controlled Substance Policy Violations to be most effective, it should include elements that help to deter future violations but also support the educational goals of our institution.
 Additionally, the policy should allow students to come forward to assist friends in need without penalty.